Rav Shmuel: Music career

 Moving back to New York, Skaist became the head of Yeshiva @ IDT, a yeshiva program run by the IDT Corporation in Newark, New Jersey.

 In 2005, Skaist released an album called Some People Think That I Am Damned through My Friend Steve Records.

 Looking to pursue his music career, Skaist found an open mic night at East Village's SideWalk Cafe via Google search.
 Receiving a positive response despite his blatantly rabbinic appearance, he began performing there regularly and developed a following.
 He caught the attention of the non-profit Jewish Music Group label, who released his debut album Protocols on September 30, 2006.
 A month later, Skaist released another album, also through Jewish Music Group, called B'yameinu, which featured more traditional Hasidic songs.

 In 2010, he was featured in the music video for The Groggers' song "Eishes Chayil".

 Skaist performed at the 2014 New York Antifolk Festival alongside artists like Hamell on Trial and Anne Husick of Band of Susans.
 In 2016 he debuted a new original song to his YouTube channel entitled "I Want To Know", about his feelings on turning 50.

 Personal life

 Skaist lives in New York with his wife and six children.
+His son, Simchi Skaist, is a member of the Jewish rock band Shlepping Nachas.